 Nail Psoriasis About 50 percent of all people with psoriasis of some type of experience bouts with nail psoriasis.
 Changes to fingernails and toenails are common if you have psoriatic arthritis or a form of psoriasis that affects your joints.
 Symptoms of nail psoriasis include:

-- Dents in your nails, often called pitting
+- Dents in your nails are often called pitting

 - Tender or painful nails

-- Nails that separate from the nail bed, called onycholysis
+- Nails that separate from the nail bed are called onycholysis

 - Yellow or brown nails